Architecture and Deployment Modes

 LEADER querier for the queryand other queriers becomeWORKER queriers for query.
 LEADERparses and verifies SQL.LEADERfinds the data time range and gets the file list from the file list index.LEADERfetches querier nodes from cluster metadata.LEADERpartitions the list of files to be queried by each querier.
 For example, if 100 files need to be queried and there are five querier nodes, each querier gets to query 20 files:LEADERworks on 20 files, and the fourWORKERSwork on 20 files each.LEADERcalls the gRPC service running on eachWORKERquerier to dispatch the search query to the Querier node.
 Inter-querier communication happens using gRPC.LEADERcollects, merges and sends the result back to the user.

 - The queriers will cache parquet files in memory by default.
-You can use the
+Use the

 ZO_MEMORY_CACHE_MAX_SIZEenvironment variable to configure how much memory a querier uses for caching.
 By default, queriers use 50% of their available memory for caching. - In a distributed environment, each querier node will just cache a part of the data.